-Small areas of wetland planting proposed within the pond/scrape areas at Ribble Sidings habitat enhancement area to enhance visual amenity within existing open space whilst allowing the majority of the area to naturally regenerate.
-Planting a range of species to develop reed beds, marginal wetland and aquatics within the pond/scrape areas.
-The wetland planting will rely on establishment maintenance initially and natural regeneration with monitoring and management to ensure preferred habitat develops throughout these areas.
+Small areas of species rich grassland wildflower mix suitable for pond edges (refer to section 5.7 grassland) proposed within the pond/scrape areas at Ribble Sidings habitat enhancement area to enhance visual amenity within existing open space whilst allowing the majority of the area to naturally regenerate.
+The establishment of planting within the pond/scrape areas will rely on establishment of species rich grassland and natural regeneration with monitoring and management to ensure preferred habitat develops throughout these areas.